petrokvitka/amulet_anomaly_detection/README.md

 Example of the output.
 Anstatt 3 parameter nur path zu dem trainierten Model geben.

-Another useful parameters that could be often used are the `--output_dir` to set the path for savind the output files, `--epochs` to specify the number of epochs for the training, `--silent` to not print the output to the terminal, but only wo the log file.
+Another useful parameters that could be often used are the `--output_dir` to set the path for savind the output files, `--epochs` to specify the number of epochs for the training, `--silent` to not print the output to the terminal, but only to the log file.

 To learn more about the other parameters, use the command mentioned above and read the description about possible parameters and their defaults.